Ehanlion/mist_obsidian/0. Items & Things/Weapons/Shard.md

 | Key 7                | ???                                                                         | ???                                                                               | ???                                                                                                                                                                                                                   | ???                                                                                                                                                  |
 | Key 8                | ???                                                                         | ???                                                                               | ???                                                                                                                                                                                                                   | ???                                                                                                                                                  |

-Each one of [[The Many]] was responsible for creation on of the Keys.
+Each one of [[The Many]] was responsible for creating one of the Keys.
 Below the creators are listed in order with the number beside the member's name corresponding to the key number in the above table.
 #### The Magic Powering the Keys:
 Each Key give off signatures form major schools of magic including:
 1. Abjuration